cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 Also, we should also test cases where minute part is not equal to "00".
 ---

-It is more common practice to begin variable names with a lowercase letter.
+It is a common practice to begin variable names with a lowercase letter.
 Names that start with an uppercase letter are typically reserved for user-defined data types or class names.

 ---